Antimicrobial Resistance Conference

 Day One: Research | Day Two: Policy

-In April 2018, SULSA ran a two-day conference focusing on Antimicrobial Resistance (AMR).
+In April 2018, SULSA held a two-day conference focusing on Antimicrobial Resistance (AMR).
 Please use this page to learn more about the conference and explore what we’re doing to continue the momentum.

 AMR is a key challenge we are all facing, and our conference was timely as the UK AMR strategy is being refreshed.
 Connecting individuals across the spectrum of research, human and veterinary health, industry and policy allows Scotland to work collectively to better address the issues surrounding AMR.